Lancelot Andrewes: During Elizabeth's reign

 Through the influence of Francis Walsingham, Andrewes was appointed prebendary of St Pancras in St Paul's Cathedral, in 1589, and subsequently became master of his own college of Pembroke, as well as a chaplain to John Whitgift, Archbishop of Canterbury.
 From 1589 to 1609 he was prebendary of Southwell.
 On 4 March 1590, as a chaplain of Elizabeth I, he preached before her an outspoken sermon and, in October that year, gave his introductory lecture at St Paul's, undertaking to comment on the first four chapters of the Book of Genesis.
 These were later compiled as The Orphan Lectures (1657).

 Andrewes liked to move among the people, yet found time to join a society of antiquaries, of which Walter Raleigh, Philip Sidney, Burghley, Arundel, the Herberts, Saville, John Stow and William Camden were members.
 Elizabeth I had not advanced him further on account of his opposition to the alienation of ecclesiastical revenues.
 In 1598 he declined the bishoprics of Ely and Salisbury, because of the conditions attached.
 On 23 November 1600, he preached at Whitehall a controversial sermon on justification.
 In July 1601 he was appointed Dean of Westminster and gave much attention to the school there.

 When plague struck in 1603 he retreated to Chiswick to teach the boys of Westminster School, where he preached a plague sermon on 21 August arguing in favour of leaving London under such circumstances.
-His argumentation rested on the Old Testament's commands to avoid exposing oneself to contagion, to avoid contact with lepers, etc. Andrewes claimed that the plague was caused by "inventions" like "new meats in diet" and "new fashions in apparel" that had roused the wrath of God.
+His argument rested on the Old Testament's commands to avoid exposing oneself to contagion, to avoid contact with lepers, etc. Andrewes said the plague was caused by "inventions" like "new meats in diet" and "new fashions in apparel" that had roused the wrath of God.
 He condemns changes in Christian tradition that "our fathers never knew of".

 During the reign of James I

 On the accession of James I, Andrewes rose into great favour.
-He assisted at James's coronation, and in 1604 took part in the Hampton Court Conference.
+He assisted at the coronation of James I and Anne, and in 1604 took part in the Hampton Court Conference.

 Andrewes' name is the first on the list of divines appointed to compile the Authorized Version of the Bible, which was commissioned in 1604 and published in 1611.
 He headed the "First Westminster Company" which took charge of the first books of the Old Testament (Genesis to 2 Kings).
 He acted, furthermore, as a sort of general editor for the project as well.